 Each manufacturing site conducts regular, detailed analyses of how every drop of water is used in production processes.
 This enables them to identify and focus on the most water-consuming or polluting production phases.

-ST’s Corporate Environment team also conducts product Life Cycle Assessment that allows us to calculate the virtual water content of our products throughout their whole lifecycle.
-This information is then integrated in our eco-design tools to support designers in developing greener products.
+ST’s Corporate Environment team also conducts product Life-Cycle Assessment that allows us to calculate the virtual water content of our products throughout their whole life cycle.

 ST sites have been initially designed to support this reduce, recycle and reuse approach.
 Besides, based on each site’s own assessments, specific measures are then taken to further reduce consumption and increase recycling rates, mainly through the upgrade of manufacturing equipment and processes.
 Procedures are regularly updated to align with best practices in terms of water loss and use of chemicals.